Metabolic dysfunction–associated steatotic liver disease: Diagnosis

 MASFLD was defined by the presence of excess fat in the liver that cannot be explained by another factor, such as excessive alcohol use (>21 standard drinks/week for men and >14 for women in the USA; >30 g daily for men and >20 g for women in UK and EU, >140 g/week for men and >70 g/week for women in Asia-Pacific), liver injury caused by drugs or toxins or viruses, nutritional deficiency, or endocrine conditions.
-In practice, diagnosis was often made simply based on the clinical presentation and a lack of high-volume alcohol consumption reported by the patient, but this is an unreliable method of diagnosis.
+In practice, diagnosis was often made based on the clinical presentation and a lack of high-volume alcohol consumption reported by the patient, but this is an unreliable method of diagnosis.

-The presence of at least 5% fatty liver is common to both MASLD and MASH, but the features of substantial lobular inflammation and hepatocyte injuries such as ballooning or Mallory hyaline only occur in MASH.
+The presence of at least 5% fatty liver is common to both MASLD and MASH.
+Substantial lobular inflammation and hepatocyte injuries, such as ballooning or Mallory hyaline, only occur in MASH.
 The majority of MASLD cases show minimal or no inflammation.
 Pericentral and perisinusoidal fibrosis occur more often in adult-onset MASH, whereas portal fibrosis is more common in children with the disorder.
 MASH represents a more advanced stage of MASLD and is associated with poorer outcomes such as cardiovascular events, cirrhosis, or hepatocellular carcinoma.

 Blood tests

 Liver function tests may be abnormal, but they often remain within the normal range even in advanced disease.
 Other blood tests that may be useful to confirm the diagnosis include erythrocyte sedimentation rate, serum glucose, and albumin.
 Because the liver is important for making proteins used in blood clotting, coagulation-related studies are often carried out, especially the prothrombin time.
-In people with fatty liver with associated inflammatory injury (steatohepatitis) blood tests are usually used to rule out certain types of viral hepatitis and autoimmune diseases.
+In people with fatty liver with associated inflammatory injury (steatohepatitis), blood tests are usually used to rule out certain types of viral hepatitis and autoimmune diseases.
 Low thyroid activity is more prevalent in people with MASH, which would be detected by determining the thyroid-stimulating hormone.

-Although blood tests cannot diagnose MASLD, circulating serum biomarkers of liver fibrosis can give moderate estimates in the diagnosis of liver fibrosis and cirrhosis.
-The ratio of the transaminase liver enzyme aspartate aminotransferase (AST) to platelets in the blood, known as the AST/platelet ratio index (APRI score), and Fibrotest are recommended as the preferred noninvasive tests for cirrhosis by the Asian-Pacific Association for Study of the Liver (APASL).
+Although blood tests cannot diagnose MASLD, circulating serum biomarkers of liver fibrosis can provide moderate estimates in the diagnosis of liver fibrosis and cirrhosis.
+The ratio of the transaminase liver enzyme aspartate aminotransferase (AST) to platelets in the blood, known as the AST/platelet ratio index (APRI score) and Fibrotest are recommended as the preferred noninvasive tests for cirrhosis by the Asian-Pacific Association for Study of the Liver (APASL).
 Several other scores such as FIB-4 score and MASFLD fibrosis score can also reflect the burden of the fibrosis in the liver, and previous studies have confirmed that these scores can predict future development of mortality and liver cancer.
 Future work is being performed to understand better identify plasma biomarkers that more closely reflect MASLD and MASH livers.